Pradnya136/react/readme.md

 Features :

-Shimmer Ui
+> Shimmer Ui
-Lazy Loading
+> Lazy Loading
-Parcel Bundler
+> Parcel Bundler
-Responsive
+> Responsive
-Real Time Data Fetch From Api
+> Real Time Data Fetch From Api
-Working Search Bar
+> Working Search Bar
-Cart Using Redux Tool Kit
+> Cart Using Redux Tool Kit
-Error Page
+> Error Page
+> Test cases

 DISCLAIMER :
 If you are trying to access the live website kindly use this extension and enable it so that 3rd party API can run. https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en